edhowland/viper/parser-todo.md

 # To Do list for parser fix

+## Must do

+- Check if need to restore_unless block in p_statement around p_alt alternatives

+This might not be needed because all the alternatives actually already do this and the final alternative does not consume anything.

 ## Abstract

 This branch: parser-new represents a new hand written  recursive descent parser